 When it comes to products that can help fight ice dams, there are many options to choose from, ranging from very cheap to very expensive.

-Here are a couple of questions to think about to help you choose the right solution?
+Here are a couple of questions to think about to help you choose the right product:

 1. Does your home routinely have serious ice dams every winter?
 If your house does not have major problems with ice and snow, spending a lot of money on expensive systems may not make sense.